chandramgc/config-server/README.md

 # My Project

 ## 📌 Overview
-This project is a well-structured Python application designed for scalability and maintainability.
-It follows a modular approach, ensuring easy management of different components.
+This project is a Python-based configuration server that fetches configurations from a Git repository dynamically based on profiles.

 ## 📂 Project Structure
 ```